rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Frequency: only occurs in specific audiences

-Two times I gave workshops to a group of people who were very far from altruism (workshop 2 and workshop 9 in the list in section 2.2).
+Two times I gave workshops to a group of people who were very far from altruism (workshop 2 and workshop 9 in the list in [section 2.2](#sec-2-2)).
 These people tend to be skeptical about the effectiveness of altruism in general and or don’t feel like it is worth a lot.
 They are more inclined to wear suits, often aim to go into politics or business and expect to earn a lot of money strategy consulting.
 They sometimes go looking for a discussion just for the sake of it (the intellectual and social challenge).
 I feel they aren’t really against altruism, they just have been in surroundings where other values were more pronounced.

-In a workshop they can be really sceptical (also see yellers in section 3.7).
+In a workshop they can be really skeptical (also see yellers in [section 3.7](#sec-3-7)).
 But usually they are pleasantly surprised by EA (they probably expected a warm fuzzy altruist to do the talk).

 Recommendations:

-\* In my experience this is a surprisingly good audience.
+* In my experience this is a surprisingly good audience.
 They quickly take to the efficiency/effectiveness of EA.

-\* Don’t push them to do altruism (they’ll just push right back), instead just focus on “given that you want to do altruism, what is the most effective way to do this?”
+* Don’t push them to do altruism (they’ll just push right back), instead just focus on “given that you want to do altruism, what is the most effective way to do this?”

-\* Say you’re not there to preach (this is what they expect and would dislike)
+* Say you’re not there to preach (this is what they expect and would dislike)

-\* Make sure that they know that you choose EA because you like it, not because you didn’t have another choice.
+* Make sure that they know that you choose EA because you like it, not because you didn’t have another choice.
 Usually involves some bragging at the start (disguised as giving background information).

-\* Start from a point of happiness as a common ground and mention how being altruistic can help someone to be happy.
+* Start from a point of happiness as a common ground and mention how being altruistic can help someone to be happy.

-\* Take a good and easy example (AMF, coolearth) to deal with skepticism and to prove that at least some charities actually work.
+* Take a good and easy example (AMF, Cool Earth) to deal with skepticism and to prove that at least some charities actually work.

-\* Do not be afraid to criticise some charities (if you aren’t skeptical about some charities they will see you as someone who doesn’t engage in critical thinking
+* Do not be afraid to criticise some charities (if you aren’t skeptical about some charities they will see you as someone who doesn’t engage in critical thinking

-\* Embrace them being sceptical (this is a personality trait we love!).
+* Embrace them being skeptical (this is a personality trait we love!).
 Sometimes they might apologise themselves or other people will apologise for them (tell them that you love it).

 **3.6.
 The (genetic) lottery winner**